 9.1.2 – Damages Cap

-EXCLUDING CUSTOMER’S PAYMENT OBLIGATIONS, EACH PARTY’S MAXIMUM AGGREGATE LIABILITY FOR ANY AND ALL CLAIMS AND DAMAGES ARISING OUT OF OR RELATED TO THIS AGREEMENT, WHETHER ARISING IN CONTRACT, TORT, STRICT LIABILITY, STATUTE OR OTHERWISE, SHALL NOT EXCEED THE AMOUNT ACTUALLY PAID OR PAYABLE BY CUSTOMER TO AMPLITUDE FOR THE APPLICABLE SERVICE, OR THE APPLICABLE PROFESSIONAL SERVICES IN THE 12 MONTHS PRIOR TO THE ACT THAT GAVE RISE TO THE LIABILITY, EVEN IF THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF ANY OF THE FOREGOING TYPES OF LOSSES OR DAMAGES.
+EXCLUDING CUSTOMER’S PAYMENT OBLIGATIONS AND A PARTY’S INDEMNIFICATION AND DEFENSE OBLIGATIONS UNDER SECTION 7 (MUTUAL INDEMNIFICATION), EACH PARTY’S MAXIMUM AGGREGATE LIABILITY FOR ANY AND ALL CLAIMS AND DAMAGES ARISING OUT OF OR RELATED TO THE AGREEMENT, WHETHER ARISING IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY, STATUTE OR OTHERWISE, SHALL NOT EXCEED THE AMOUNT ACTUALLY PAID OR PAYABLE BY CUSTOMER TO AMPLITUDE FOR THE APPLICABLE SERVICES IN THE TWELVE (12) MONTHS PRIOR TO THE FIRST INCIDENT THAT GAVE RISE TO THE LIABILITY, EVEN IF THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF ANY OF THE FOREGOING TYPES OF LOSSES OR DAMAGES.
 THE ABOVE LIMITS OF LIABILITY ARE EXCLUSIVE AS TO ALL REMEDIES AND THE LIABILITY CAP SHALL NOT BE COMBINED WITH ANY OTHER LIMITS OF LIABILITY SO AS TO INCREASE THE CAP VALUE IN ANY INSTANCE OR SERIES OF INSTANCES.
 IF APPLICABLE LAW LIMITS THE APPLICATION OF THE PROVISIONS OF THIS SECTION, A PARTY’S LIABILITY WILL BE LIMITED TO THE MAXIMUM EXTENT PERMISSIBLE.

 10. GENERAL PROVISIONS

-Both parties agree that the Order Forms, SOWs and this Agreement, including all exhibits, are the complete and exclusive statement of the mutual understanding of the parties and supersede and cancel all previous written and oral agreements, communications and other understandings relating to the subject matter of the Agreement (including, with respect to the subject matter hereof, any non-disclosure or confidentiality agreement previously entered into between the parties and any online terms of service or click-through agreements within the Service), and that all waivers and modifications must be in a writing signed on behalf of both parties by their duly authorized representatives, except as otherwise provided herein.
-If there is a conflict between this Agreement and any Order Form or SOW, then the Order Form or SOW shall govern.
+No failure or delay by either party in exercising any right under this Agreement will constitute a waiver of that right.
+Both parties agree that the Agreement, including all exhibits, is the complete and exclusive statement of the mutual understanding of the parties and supersede and cancel all previous written and oral agreements, communications and other understandings relating to the subject matter of the Agreement (including, with respect to the subject matter hereof, any non-disclosure or confidentiality agreement previously entered into between the parties and any online terms of service or click-through agreements within the Amplitude Services).
+If there is a conflict between this MSA and any Order Form or SOW, then the Order Form or SOW shall govern.

 10.2 – Severability

-In the event that any part or provision of this Agreement is declared fully or partially invalid, unlawful or unenforceable by a court of competent jurisdiction, the remainder of the part or provision and the Agreement will remain in full force and effect, if the essential terms and conditions of this Agreement for each party remain valid, binding and enforceable.
+In the event that any part or provision of the Agreement is declared fully or partially invalid, unlawful or unenforceable by a court of competent jurisdiction, the remainder of the part or provision and the Agreement will remain in full force and effect, if the essential terms and conditions of the Agreement for each party remain valid, binding, and enforceable.

 10.3 – Assignment

-Neither party may assign an Order Form, SOW, or this Agreement without the other party’s prior written consent, except that a party may assign all Order Forms, SOWs and this Agreement upon written notice without such consent to an entity in connection with a reorganization, merger, consolidation, acquisition, or other restructuring involving all or substantially all of Customer’s voting securities or assets.
+Neither party may assign the Agreement without the other party’s prior written consent, except that Amplitude may assign the Agreement upon written notice without such consent to an entity in connection with a reorganization, merger, consolidation, acquisition, or other restructuring involving all or substantially all of the assigning party’s voting securities or assets.
 Non-permitted assignments are void.
-This Agreement is binding upon, and inures to the benefit of, the parties and their respective successors and assigns.
+The Agreement is binding upon, and inures to the benefit of, the parties and their respective successors and assigns.